 Mark Herold Wines operates a tasting room just down from the Oxbow Public Market near the Napa River.
 A few years ago there were no tasting rooms in this part of Napa – today there a number within a block or two of each other.
 Visit one – visit several – they are all within easy walking distance of each other.

-Mark and his General Manager Mike Loberg (who has been working with Mark since his days at Joseph Phelps) scour a number of California’s wine regions sourcing the best possible fruit they can find.
-They source from Mendocino and Lake Counties in the north to Lodi further south and east.
+Mark scours a number of California’s wine regions sourcing the best possible fruit he can find.
+He sources from Mendocino and Lake Counties in the north to Lodi further south and east.
 Some of these grapes include the Spanish varietals Albarino and Graciano and additional varietals such as Carignan and Grenache.

 Mark was studying bio chemistry and aquaculture at UC Davis and learning how to as he puts it, “raise fish” when a professor convinced him to make a few barrels of wine.
 His initial professional foray in the wine industry was at Joseph Phelps where he studied phenolic profiles of grapes from all over Napa but kept coming back to grapes from the Coombsville region.
 This is a somewhat cooler growing region located just east of the town of Napa (but with its own number of unique micro-climates).
 Mark has been working with fruit from this region since the mid 1990’s and has identified some of this appellation’s top vineyard sources.

 After working at Phelps, Mark started his own label with Erika Gottl in their garage and named it Merus, which in Latin means “undiluted, unmixed or complete” in regards to the wine.
 This name was an appropriate description of their wines right from the outset – their first vintage in 1998 earned remarkable scores from wine writers and acclaim both domestically and Internationally.